maningreen/theGreenEngine/LUA.md

             print("Enemy Spawned!")
         end)
       ```
+  - Border
+    - The border table is a set of abstract functions used to implemet wrapping.
+    - `length :: Float`
+      - the lenght from the origin (center) to one side.
+The total length of one side is `2 * length`
+    - `wrapEntity() :: Entity -> Void`
+      - if an "entity" (a base internal class) is out of bounds, it's position will be wrapped around to be inside the border.
+    - `wrapPos() :: Vector2 -> Vector2`
+      - if a vector2 is out of bounds, it's position will be wrapped around to be inside the border.
+    - `wrapPosX() :: Vector2 -> Vector2`
+      - if a vector2's X position is out of bounds, it's X position will be wrapped around to be inside the border.
+    - `wrapPosY() :: Vector2 -> Vector2`
+      - if a vector2's Y position is out of bounds, it's Y position will be wrapped around to be inside the border.
+    - `getShortestPathToPoint() :: Vector2 -> Vector2 -> Vector2`
+      - returns the effective equivilent of `b - a`, with the vector to, wrapped.
+    - `getDistance() :: Vector2 -> Vector2 -> Float`
+      - returns the effective distance between two points.
+  - NodeBullet
+    - `speed :: Float`
+      - the speed (px / s) of all the bullets.
+    - `radius :: Float`
+      - the visual radius of the bullets.
+    - `color :: Color`
+      - the color of the bullets.

 ### Types, in depth
 As mentioned there are multiple "types", implimented as classes in the back, but as tables for you, this is just if your curious, but doesn't amount to much.